pe1uca/PolyGlot/docs/android/lexicon.md

 - **Part of speech**
 	The grammatical category to which this lexeme belongs.
 	([Parts of speech](pos.md))

+- **Noun classes**
+	The list of [classes](classes.md) available for this lexeme based on the part of speech selected.
+	Each class will have its own field with [corresponding behavior](classes.md#classes-in-lexeme-info-screen).

 - **Pronunciation**
 	How the lexeme is pronounced in your conlang.